Admissions Requirements | Application Process (how it works) | Deadlines or Search Individual Program Deadlines

 Additional Requirements of Programs (If applicable)

 Many programs require additional application materials such as resumes, writing samples, or letters of recommendation.
-These items may be sent as part of the overall graduate application packet or directly to the appropriate department/program.
-These materials will be forwarded to the appropriate program if sent with the application packet but DO NOT become part of the applicant’s permanent file; therefore, the Office of Graduate Admissions does not track them.
+These items should be uploaded through the online application.
+Check with the graduate program to see if you should also send the paper documents directly to the appropriate department/program.
+These materials will be forwarded electronically to the appropriate program if sent with the application packet.

-Applicants accepted for admissions whose official documents (transcripts and/or test scores) have been received by the Office of Graduate Admissions are admitted as “Final.”
+Applicants accepted for admission whose final, official documents (transcripts and/or test scores) have been received by the Office of Graduate Admissions are admitted as “Final.”
 The admission file is complete.

-Applicants accepted for admission whose official documents (transcripts and/or test scores) have not been received by the Office of Graduate Admissions are admitted provisionally pending receipt of these missing items.
-The required transcripts and/or test scores must be received before a second semester registration is permitted.
+Applicants accepted for admission whose final, official documents (transcripts and/or test scores) have not been received by the Office of Graduate Admissions are admitted provisionally pending receipt of these missing items.
+The final, official transcripts documenting completion of the required degree prior to the start of graduate study at USF and test scores must be received before a second semester registration is permitted.
 During the first semester, the Office of Graduate Admissions will place a registration hold on the student's file.
 When the missing documents are provided to the Office of Graduate Admissions the registration hold will be removed.

 The University may admit up to 10% of new enrollees as exceptions to the Board of Trustees minimum requirements.
-To be considered for an exception, a student should present evidence that their academic preparation was such that it might account for less than the minimal University and/or program requirements, and evidence of potential for academic success such as excellent letters of recommendation from trusted academicians, performance in graduate courses taken as a post-bachelor’s student, professional experience in his/her discipline for a period of time, etc. Each request for a 10% exception must include a statement describing the special circumstances of the applicant.
-It is the discretion of the program and college to accept exception application requests.
+To be considered for an exception, applicants should present evidence that might account for the previous academic record and demonstrate potential for academic success.
+Examples of this evidence include excellent letters of recommendation from trusted academicians, performance in graduate courses taken as a post-bachelor’s student, professional experience in the discipline for a period of time, etc. Each request for a 10% exception must include a statement describing the special circumstances of the applicant.
+It is the discretion of the Program, College, and Office of Graduate Studies to accept exception application requests.

 Conditional Admission Criteria

-A program and/or college may admit students conditionally upon satisfaction of requirements separate from University minimum requirements.
-These conditions may include attendance in specific core or remedial courses and/or required earned GPA of 3.00 for those courses.
+A program and/or college may admit students conditionally in anticipation of the applicant’s successful completion of additional requirements separate from University minimum requirements.
+These conditions may include attendance in specific core or remedial courses and/or a specific earned GPA for those courses.
 Failure to satisfy those conditions by the deadline established by the program will result in academic dismissal from the program.
-The College/Graduate Program will submit a Dismissal Form (http://www.grad.usf.edu/student-forms.php) to the Graduate School..
+The College/Graduate Program will submit a Dismissal Form (http://www.grad.usf.edu/student-forms.php) to the Office of Graduate Studies to initiate dismissal

 Deferment of Admission Request